Donatooooooo/CardioTrack/data/README.md

 ### Dataset Summary

 This dataset contains anonymized clinical data used to predict the risk of heart failure.
-It includes **918 patient records**, **10 clinical features**, and **one target variable**.
+It includes **918 patient records**, **11 clinical features**, and **one target variable**.
 The original dataset was downloaded from Kaggle and was created by merging five well-known cardiology datasets.

-The version used in this project underwent additional preprocessing steps, including normalization, categorical encoding, and removal of the `sex` feature.
+The version used in this project underwent additional preprocessing steps, including standardization, normalization, categorical encoding, and removal of the Sex feature.
 The resulting dataset is used for experimentation and model development.